Home » Vegetables » Easy Rosemary Roasted Potatoes

 • They only take about 5 minutes to prep, and then they roast merrily along in the oven while you do other stuff.
 (Whether that’s creating a showstopper main dish, or helping with a math assignment.)

 • These roasted potatoes are wonderfully adaptable!
 They’re fantastic nestled alongside a casual burger or a pulled chicken sandwich.
-And they also feel perfectly upscale alongside filet or salmon at a dinner party.
+And they also feel perfectly upscale alongside salmon at a dinner party, and are an absolute MUST whenever we make our beloved Individual Beef Wellingtons.

 So, you might be wondering …